Martin Hinteregger: Return to SGA Sirnitz

 On 15 July 2022, Hinteregger returned to his original childhood club SGA Sirnitz that plays in the Austrian fifth-tier Unterliga Ost.

+Austria Klagenfurt

+In January 2025, Hinteregger moved to Austrian Bundesliga club Austria Klagenfurt, where he signed a contract until 2026, making his professional comeback after two and a half years.

 International career

 After being capped at various youth levels for Austria, Hinteregger made his debut for the Austria senior team in a 1–0 friendly win over the United States on 19 November 2013.

 He represented the national team at 2016 UEFA Euro and 2020 UEFA Euro.

 Personal life

 In June 2022, two weeks before his retirement, Hinteregger came under fire in the media after it was discovered that he had organized a football event, the "Hinti Cup" in his hometown of Sirnitz, in collaboration with Heinrich Sickl, a far-right politician and former neo-Nazi.
 Hinteregger later announced that he cut ties with Sickl, and emphasized that he "just want[s] a football tournament to take place and nothing more".